fishshi/fishshi/README.md

 🔧 Technologies & Tools

-- Languages: Java, C++, TypeScript
+- Languages: Java, TypeScript, C++

-- Frameworks: SpringBoot, Vue, Electron, Qt, React
+- Frameworks: SpringBoot, Vue, Electron, React, Qt

 Feel free to check out my repositories and connect with me if you'd like to collaborate or talk about technology!